 A guided tour to the left bank of the Arno, Oltrarno for the Florentines, allows you to experience everyday life in Florence in a neighborhood long defined by the proximity of noble families and populace.

-Even now it is a very quick turn from the grandeur of the Pitti Palace to the alleys full of antiquity shops and local markets.
+Even now it is a very quick turn from the grandeur of the Pitti Palace to the alleys full of antiquity shops and artisans at work.

 The collection of the Palatine Gallery includes works collected by the Medici and continued by their successors in a lavish setting including frescoes and furniture and highlighting the refined taste of the Medici.

 The core of the collection is made up of eleven masterpieces by Raphael: from the tiny Ezekiel’s Vision to the beloved Madonna of the Chair, it really is possible to follow the career of the artist through its developments and changes together with masterpieces by Caravaggio, Titian, Andrea del Sarto, Giorgione and Rubens.